ibm-cloud-docs/Cloudant/api/advanced_replication.md

 ```
 {: codeblock}

-#### Example JSON document that describes the replication to be canceled
+See the following example JSON document that describes the replication to be canceled:

 ```json
 {